BarDavid2394/Projects/README.md

 **Firewall in C++**
 This project implements a firewall in C++ that verifies whether a given IP and port are in the correct range.
 It provides functionality to process packets and output verified IPs and ports.

+**Cache Implementation in C++**
+This project implements a cache in C++, providing solutions for different cache configurations and sizes.
+It includes support for Write-Back (WB), Write-Allocate (WA), and other cache options.
+The cache uses the Least Recently Used (LRU) replacement policy.

 **LeetCode Questions**
 I've also included some LeetCode questions that I've solved as part of my learning process.
 These questions cover various algorithms and data structures commonly encountered in software development interviews.